palkerecsenyi/grammarer/README.md

 When playing the vocab is a normal user, the two languages can be easily swapped around using the `Swap languages` button.

 # User control
 All user control can be done through the 'Magic Dashboard'.
-You can access this by clicking the small link at the bottom of the page shown to you once you sign in. **Only users with the role `teacher` or `admin` can access the dashboard.
+You can access this by clicking the small link at the bottom of the page shown to you once you sign in. **Only users with the role `teacher` or `admin` can access the dashboard.**

+In Grammarer, a cohort represents a `class` of students and teacher(s).
+For example, a cohort could be `y9_german_1`.
+Most schools have their own naming convention for classes, which they can use easily with Grammarer.
+Every user belongs to a cohort, and only one cohort.
+If a teacher teaches multiple classes or a student takes multiple classes, they will need separate codes for each.
+By default, the `admins` cohort is created and the `admin` user is placed inside it. **Both of these should be deleted immeadiately** in order to avoid security issues.

+The default user can enter the dashboard and use the various tools, tabs and modals to create, delete and modify users and cohorts.

 # License and Attributions
 Grammarer is licensed under the MIT license, available [here](https://github.com/palkerecsenyi/grammarer/blob/master/LICENSE.md).
 Any contribution is welcome and everything will be considered.